-Your primary focus as a Wageningen landscape architect is the design and construction of metropolitan landscapes situated in estuaries and deltas worldwide, with a goal of creating sustainable designs based on thorough research into both ecological and behavioural fields of study.
+Your primary focus as a Wageningen landscape architect is the design and construction of metropolitan landscapes situated in estuaries and delta’s worldwide.
+You aim to create sustainable designs based on thorough ecological and behavioural research.

 In your studies, you focus on how and where research methods and design methods meet.
 You learn two main approaches: research-based design, and research through design.
 The courses trigger you to reflect on landscape architecture and planning practices, to participate in academic debate across different disciplines, and to excel in your design skills.

-The Landscape Architecture Chair group is closely involved in the courses and the thesis projects.
+The Chair Group Landscape Architecture (LAR) is closely involved in the courses and the thesis projects.
 You can find more information about this group and the research they conduct on the LAR website.

-As a spatial planner you formulate scenarios for future landscape transformation and evaluate the effectiveness of those scenarios for many different stakeholders.
+As a spatial planner you formulate scenarios for future landscape transformations and evaluate the effectiveness of those scenarios for many different stakeholders.
 You study planning processes and organise the theoretical and practical knowledge needed for spatial interventions.
-The focus of the spatial planning specialisation is to reflect on planning processes against the background of the environmental, social, cultural, economic and political needs of society.
-You will focus on developing scenarios for transforming landscapes and evaluating the effectiveness of your scenarios according to objectives like sustainability, enhancing or preserving ecological services, and intergenerational justice.
+The focus is on reflecting on planning processes against the background of the environmental, social, cultural, economic and political needs of society.
+You will develop scenarios for transforming landscapes and evaluate the effectiveness of your scenarios in relation to objectives such as sustainability, enhancing or preserving ecological services, and intergenerational justice.
 You are aware that your transformations take place in an ever-changing society, with different ambitions, conflicts and interests.

-The courses increase your knowledge about different planning theories and methodologies.
+The specialisation courses increase your knowledge of different planning theories and methodologies.
 You are stimulated to reflect on spatial planning practices, to participate in academic debate across disciplines and to improve your research skills.

-The Land use Planning chair group is closely involved in the courses and the thesis projects.
+The Chair Group Land Use Planning (LUP) is closely involved in the courses and the thesis projects.
 You can find more information about this group and the research they conduct on the LUP website.